-A Counter Top-Up shall be made directly with Organiser at a counter present at the Event Venue, based on the payment method chosen by Organiser, typically by payment card, or in cash (herein referred to as a ‘Counter Top-up’).
-Regardless of the top-up method used, the amounts paid by Participants are paid directly to Organiser, under its sole responsibility, without transiting through the Weezevent Account.
+A Counter Top-Up shall be made directly with the Organiser at a counter present at the Event Venue, based on the payment method chosen by the Organiser, typically by payment card, or in cash (herein referred to as a ‘Counter Top-up’).
+Regardless of the top-up method used, the amounts paid by Participants are paid directly to the Organiser, under its sole responsibility, without transiting through the Weezevent Account.
 A number of units corresponding to the top-up will be loaded on the Device under the sole and entire responsibility of the Organiser who indemnifies Weezevent against any recourse in the event of human error, misuse, theft or fraud.

 Participants who have set up a Virtual Account will be credited for the amount topped up.

 If the Organiser has provided for this option and if internet access conditions allow, Participants may top-up their Device online by using their smartphone, for example, and credit the desired number of units by using their bank payment card or any other means of payment authorised by the Organiser.

 A Remote Top-Up requires Participant to have set up a Virtual Account under the same conditions as indicated in the Section ‘Creation of a Virtual Account before an Event’.

 Similarly, if the Organiser has provided for this option and if the Participant chooses to do so, an automatic online top-up system will permit the Participant to credit their account automatically by a predefined amount once the number of units on their account fall below a previously defined threshold.
 The top-up agreed to by the Participant will be effective once the Participant’s bank has been queried, the credit only becoming effective once authorisation has been received to debit the Participant’s bank account.